eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ant-ceylon.md

 ## Description

-The `<celyon>` ant task supports execution of Ceylon modules, top-level classes and top-level functions from a Ceylon repository using the [Ant build tool](http://ant.apache.org).
+The `<ceylon>` ant task supports execution of Ceylon modules, top-level classes and top-level functions from a Ceylon repository using the [Ant build tool](http://ant.apache.org).
 It provides similar features to the [`ceylon`](../ceylon) command line tool.